getpop/field-query/README.md

 ### Optional property name in field arguments

-Defining the argument name can be ignored if it can be deduced from the schema (for instance, the name can be deduced from the position of the property within the arguments, and fetching the corresponding name from the schema definition).
+Defining the argument name can be ignored if it can be deduced from the schema (for instance, the name can be deduced from the position of the property within the arguments in the schema definition).

 _**In PoP** ([example](https://nextapi.getpop.org/api/graphql/?query=posts.id|title|date(d/m/Y))):_